← Back to all posts

 I got into a debate at a dinner party recently.
 Someone said it was rude to RSVP "Maybe" to a wedding.
 Someone else said it was rude to even expect an RSVP more than a week in advance.
 A third person admitted she hadn't responded to an invitation in over a year because she "forgot how."

 The conversation made one thing very clear: nobody agrees on RSVP etiquette anymore.
-The old rules are outdated.
-The new rules haven't been written down.
+The rules your grandmother followed don't fit a world of group texts and forwarded screenshots, and nobody has bothered to write down what replaced them.
 So here they are.

 What Does RSVP Actually Mean?

 Before we get into the modern rules, a quick refresher.
 RSVP stands for "Respondez s'il vous plait," which is French for "respond, please."
-That's it.
-It's a request for a response, not a binding contract.
-Not a blood oath.
-Not a legal commitment.
+That's the whole ask.
+Someone wants to know if you're coming so they can plan accordingly, and a one-word reply settles it.

-The original RSVP etiquette was simple: you received a paper invitation, you mailed back a response card within a week, and that was that.
+The original RSVP etiquette was simple: you received a paper invitation, you mailed back a response card within a week, and you were done.
 But we don't live in that world anymore.
-Invitations arrive by text, email, Instagram DM, group chat, and sometimes a screenshot of a Canva flyer forwarded six times.
-The delivery method has changed, but the core expectation hasn't.
-If someone asks you to respond, you should respond.
+Invitations arrive by text, by email, in an Instagram DM, in a group chat, sometimes as a screenshot of a Canva flyer forwarded six times.
+The delivery method keeps changing while the core expectation stays put.
+If someone asks you to respond, you owe them a response.

 That said, the RSVP rules for 2026 look very different from those your grandmother followed.
 Here's what I think everyone should know.